harveyjavier/bicolit/README.md

 flutter.versionCode=1
 ```

-3. Open the project on your cmd or terminal, type flutter run, then you're good to go!
+3. And you're good to go.
+Open the project on your cmd or terminal, and type-

 ```
 flutter run